pjsdev/mdshare/Crystalis.md

 Diamonds are known as **Crystals**.

-Every hero may spend a Diamond as an action to retrieve **one card of their choice** from their discard pile into their hand.
+Every hero may spend a Diamond as an action to play **one card of their choice** from their discard pile or equal or lower rank than the diamond played.

 Most heroes also use Diamonds to power unique abilities.